magnusseo/tc-lottery-hack/README.md

 Join us on our [Discord Channel](https://discord.gg/Pq2msTx)

-**Squalr** is performant Memory Editing software that allows users to create and share cheats in their windows desktop games.
+**Squalr** is performant Memory Editing software that allows users to create and share cheats in their smartphone color games apps.
 This includes memory scanning, pointers, x86/x64 assembly injection, and so on.

 Squalr achieves fast scans through multi-threading combined with SIMD instructions.
 See this article: [SIMD in .NET](https://instil.co/2016/03/21/parallelism-on-a-single-core-simd-with-c/).
 To take advantage of these gains, your CPU needs to have support for SSE, AVX, or AVX-512.